• Hackathon Radar

 Student only

-This hackathons is only open to students.
+This hackathon is only open to students.
 Double check the event page for more information as this may mean only those from a particular university/country are eligible.

 Event Type